 Cookies can be used to perform several complex tasks including keeping your login credentials, card details, location and language preferences, etc. so it is important that you keep track of which cookies your browser stores and how they will be used.

 6. TOR browser

-TOR is a free and open source software that enables users to browse the Internet anonymously by bouncing Internet traffic across various relays.
+TOR is free and open-source software that enables users to browse the Internet anonymously by bouncing Internet traffic across various relays.

 It goes an extra step to encrypt your IP and all the data packets that interact with your computer so that your identity is masked whether or not you’re using a VPN.